 As discussed on the previous pages, the cost of Medigap policies can vary widely.
 There can be big differences in the premiums that different insurance companies charge for exactly the same coverage.
-As you shop for a Medigap policy, be sure to compare the same type of Medigap policy, and consider the type of pricing used.
-See pages 17-18.
-For example, compare a Plan C from one insurance company with a Plan C from another insurance company.
-Although this guide can't give actual costs of Medigap policies, you can get this information by calling insurance companies or your State Health Insurance Assistance Program.
-See pages 47-48.
+As you shop for a Medigap policy, be sure to compare Medigap plan types with the same letter, and consider the type of pricing each insurance company uses.
+(See pages 17-18.)
+For example, compare Plan G from one company with Plan G from another company.
+Although this guide can't give actual costs of Medigap policies, you can get this information by calling insurance companies or your State Health Insurance Assistance Program (SHIP).
+(See pages 47-48.)

-You can also find out which insurance companies sell Medigap policies in your area by visiting Medicare.gov.
+You can also find out which insurance companies sell Medigap policies in your area by visiting Medicare.gov/medigap-supplemental-insurance-plans.